rajsinghtech/tailtunnel/README.md

 </p>

 <p align="center">
-  <strong>SSH into your Tailscale machines from your browser</strong>
+  <strong>Your Tailscale Toolkit - SSH and Network Diagnostics in Your Browser</strong>
 </p>

 <p align="center">
-  TailTunnel gives you a beautiful web interface to manage and connect to all your Tailscale machines with SSH enabled.<br>
+  TailTunnel gives you a beautiful web interface to manage your Tailscale network.<br>
-  No more remembering hostnames or IP addresses - just click and connect.
+  Browser-based SSH, real-time network diagnostics, and connection monitoring - all in one place.
 </p>

 ---

 ## What is TailTunnel?

-TailTunnel is a web dashboard that shows all your SSH-enabled Tailscale machines in one place.
-Click on any machine to open a terminal session directly in your browser.
+TailTunnel is a web dashboard for your Tailscale network.
+Connect to machines via SSH directly in your browser, monitor network health with TailCanary, and see real-time connection quality across your entire tailnet.

 ### Key Features

+- **Browser SSH** - Full terminal access without leaving your browser
+- **TailCanary Network Diagnostics** - Real-time ping monitoring with latency graphs
+- **Connection Type Detection** - See if peers are using direct, DERP relay, or peer relay connections
-- **Auto-discovery** - Automatically finds all SSH-enabled machines on your tailnet
+- **Auto-discovery** - Automatically finds all machines on your tailnet
-- **Visual dashboard** - See all your machines with their current status
+- **Live Monitoring** - Continuous network health checks with automatic refresh
+- **Device Info** - View NAT type, online status, and system information
-- **Quick search** - Filter machines by name, user, or tag
+- **Quick Search** - Filter machines by name, user, tag, or connection type
-- **Browser-based terminal** - Full terminal access without leaving your browser
-- **Responsive design** - Works on desktop, tablet, and mobile
+- **Responsive Design** - Works on desktop, tablet, and mobile
-- **Secure** - Uses Tailscale's zero-trust security model

 ### What You Get

-- Tiled grid view of all your machines
+- **SSH Machines**: Tiled grid view with one-click terminal access
+- **TailCanary**: Network diagnostics with latency tracking and connection type visualization
-- Real-time online/offline status
+- **Real-time Status**: Live online/offline status and connection quality
-- Machine tags for organization
-- User ownership information
-- One-click SSH connections
-- Full terminal functionality in your browser
+- **Historical Data**: Latency graphs showing connection performance over time
+- **Smart Filtering**: Search across all attributes including connection types

 ---